aman5898/OOPs-Concepts/Cpp-Constructor-Destructor.md

     Student(const Student& st) : name(st.name), age(st.age) {}
 };
 ```
-Use Case of Copy Constructor
+## Use Case of Copy Constructor

-Useful for creating deep copies of objects.
+- Useful for creating deep copies of objects.
-Ensures each object has its own separate memory.
+- Ensures each object has its own separate memory.

-Difference from Assignment
-In C++, Student st2 = st1; creates a shallow copy by default.
-A copy constructor creates a deep Copy
+**Difference from Assignment:** In C++, `Student st2 = st1;` creates a shallow copy by default.
+A copy constructor creates a deep copy.

-Destructors in C++
+## Destructors in C++

-Concept of Destructors
+### Concept of Destructors

 A destructor is a special member function in C++ that is called automatically when an object goes out of scope or is explicitly deleted.
 The primary purpose of a destructor is to release resources that the object may have acquired during its lifetime.
-This includes deallocating memory, closing file handles, releasing network resources, etc.
-Destructors are especially important in a language like C++ where there is no garbage collection and the programmer is responsible for managing memory and resources.
+This includes deallocating memory, closing file handles, releasing network resources, etc. Destructors are especially important in a language like C++ where there is no garbage collection, and the programmer is responsible for managing memory and resources.

-Syntax and Characteristics
+### Syntax and Characteristics

-The destructor has the same name as the class prefixed with a tilde ~.
+- The destructor has the same name as the class prefixed with a tilde `~`.
-It cannot have parameters and does not return anything, not even void.
+- It cannot have parameters and does not return anything, not even `void`.
-A class can have only one destructor.
+- A class can have only one destructor.
-If a destructor is not defined by the programmer, the compiler provides a default destructor.
+- If a destructor is not defined by the programmer, the compiler provides a default destructor.

-Example of a Destructor
+### Example of a Destructor

 ```cpp

 class Resource {